022 697 1251

 Often reflective surfaces, when photographed at 180°, will reflect back what is directly in front.
 This will be the camera/tripod/photographer, all of which will show up in the final image.
 Nikon PC-E lenses enable the physical removal of the camera from an object’s reflection.
 Then by using the shift function the lens is focused back on the subject to take the photo.
 Importantly to clients, this means no time-consuming and costly retouching needs to be done to remove unwanted distractions.

 Tim’s experience in photographing so many products means he knows what studio light placement and light modifiers best suit different surfaces in order to work with an object’s shape to give a proper 3D look.
 He is able to photograph white products, creating the correct amount of shadow, so visible when viewed on a white background.
-Photographing large products with traditional softboxes creates patches of under and overexposure in the final image.
-This is exacerbated whenever the object is reflective or covered in fabric.
-A three-metre-wide parabolic umbrella reflector overcomes this problem by creating a large source of soft light.
+Photographing large products with traditional softboxes creates patches of under and overexposure in the final image, this is exacerbated whenever the object is reflective or covered in fabric.
+Several two-metre-wide silver-lined reflectors firing back into 3000watt Swiss-made Elinchrom studio lights overcome this problem by creating a large source of even light.

-All images come with a transparent background which allows for product and packaging placement within another photo or advertising material.
-Addition clipping paths are available, such as shadow which can be seen or hidden.
+Images come with the option of a transparent background which allows for product and packaging placement within another photo or advertising material.
+Addition layers are available, such as shadow which can be seen or hidden.
 Also, accessories that have been photographed separately can be added to the product photograph and be made visible when required.
 All photos are provided as jpegs suitable for websites and social media.
 If the final output requirement is to also go to print, 300dpi high-resolution tiff images will be supplied.